Role of Quantum Coherence in Kinetic Uncertainty Relations: Appendix: Derivation of -KUR [Eq. ]

 The rescaled current then reads, for small $\theta$,

 which imposes in $-2\leq\psi\leq 0$.
-As we detail in the SM, the same restrictions for $\psi$ hold whenever the current can be written as a series of conductances including both perturbative rates, as well as Lindblad jump rates.
+As we detail in Supplemental Material~\cite{SM}, the same restrictions for $\psi$ hold whenever the current can be written as a series of conductances including both perturbative rates as well as Lindblad jump rates.